-All staff understand the positive impact of certainty as much as consistency on children at St Joseph's Catholic Primary School.
-While children benefit from encountering different personalities within our staff team, as they will in wider society, each member of staff will retain a high level of predictability when responding to both prosocial and ant-social behaviour.
+All staff understand the positive impact of certainty and consistency on children's view of the world.
+While children benefit from encountering different personalities within our staff team, each adult will retain a high level of predictability when responding to both positive and negative behaviour choices.

-Staff ensure:
+Staff will therefore ensure:

-- Their interactions with children about behaviour choices focus always on: - Behaviours that are helpful for the child more than those that are not - What is happening now and expected in the future more than about the past - Signs of change more than indicators of "stuckness". - Prosocial behaviour exhibited by a group or individual is highlighted (in a way that such public recognition is tolerable to the individual), described and discussed as a teaching and learning point. - Escalating inappropriate behaviour choices are always managed calmly. - Anti-social behaviour choices are dealt with consistently and quietly, away from peers.
+- Their interactions with children about behaviours will always focus on: - Behaviours that are helpful for the child more than those that are not. - What is happening now and expected in the future than about those in the past. - Signs of change more than indicators of "stuckness". - Positive choices (by a group or individual) are highlighted described and discussed as "nudges" and as teaching and learning points. - Escalating inappropriate behaviour choices are always managed calmly. - Negative and harmful behaviour choices are dealt with consistently and quietly, away from peers.